Lorac030/fbar/README.md

 cd fbar

 # Build the Docker image
+task docker:build
+# OR:
 docker build -t fbar-calculator .

 # Run the application interactively
+task docker:run
+# OR:
 docker run -it fbar-calculator

 # Or with podman: